Terkwood/prawnalith/local_images/rust/README.md

-# Prawnstars Raspberry Pi Dockerfile
+# Rust Raspberry Pi Dockerfile

-This is a Dockerfile which installs rust and [Rocket](https://rocket.rs/) on a Raspberry Pi.
+This is a Dockerfile which installs rust-lang on a Raspberry Pi.